Welcome to the Kaiser Permanente Northern California Hematology/Oncology Fellowship

 - The inpatient leukemia and lymphoma rotation is based at Santa Clara Kaiser Permanente Medical Center

-- The Blood and Marrow Transplantation rotation is based at Stanford University Cancer Center
+- The Cellular Therapy and Bone Marrow Transplantation rotation is based at Stanford University Cancer Center

 The fellowship program accepts 2 fellows per year.
 All applications for the training program will be processed electronically through the ERAS (Electronic Residency Application Service) website.
 Qualified applicants will be invited for interviews in September and October.
 The fellowship program participates in the NRMP (National Resident Matching Program), through which fellows will be selected.
 The program is strongly dedicated to the recruitment of a diverse training group.